 I handed him the document and saw how his eyes scanned back and forth while he read it.
 He folded it back up and passed it back.
 “Oh, Honey, I’m so sorry.
 We’re going to make it up to you both.
 If you’ll let us.”

 Mom’s eyebrows raised.
 “Is he a...”

-Especially after seeing her mouth ’Bear Creek′ and blink wide shaking her head.
+Especially after noticing her mouth ’Bear Creek′ and blink her eyes wide and shake her head.

 I watched the interactions that were taking place between my bickering parents.
-The comment Gabe made about them reconciling must have a ring of truth to it, why else would they be hooking up again.
-Mom would’ve usually told my dad to fuck off by now yet here she was, trying to convince him that she wasn’t being a bitch when she so blatantly was.
+The comment Gabe made about them reconciling must have a ring of truth to it, why else would they be hooking up again and diving into business together.
+Mom would’ve usually told my dad to fuck off by now, yet here she was, trying to convince him that she wasn’t being a bitch when she so blatantly was.

 Dad didn’t look as if he was buying her crap for a second and gave an unconvinced eye-roll back in response.
-He cared enough to stop her from drinking herself into oblivion and was evident that he still had feelings for her.
-Maybe it was true; maybe my disappearing act really did bring them closer together.
+He cared enough to stop her from drinking herself into oblivion, and it was evident that he still had feelings for her.
+Maybe it was true.
+Maybe my disappearing act really did bring them closer together.

-“Since when have you started calling Dad Carl again?
-The last time I checked you hated each other.”
-I shot her a questioning look which made her look like a deer caught in the headlights.
+“Since when have you started calling Dad 'Carl' again?
+The last time I checked, you hated each other.”
+I shot her a questioning look, which made her gasp like a deer caught in the headlights.